 This is the commitment I am prepared to make at this time.
 Donating 10% of my income represents a large amount of money over my lifetime but I am confident I can maintain this commitment for life.

-That being said, I think that the logic behind effective altruism, the immensity of global suffering, and the power we have to reduce that suffering for a relatively small amount of money will compell me to donate more than 10% of my income in my lifetime.
-Setting goals of varying achievability for things you would like to accomplish in all aspects of life, and effective giving is no different.
-My "achievable" goal is to commit to this pledge for the rest of my life and keep up-to-date with the latest research and recommendations about the most effective charities and causes.
-I have some stronger giving goals that I would like to meet in my lifetime.
-At some point in the future I might publically pledge to commit to these goals.
+The success of goal setting is in creating a good match between aspiration and achievability.
+My aspiration would be to donate more than 10% of my income in my lifetime.
+My current "achievable" goal is to commit to this pledge for the rest of my life and keep up-to-date with the latest research and recommendations about the most effective charities and causes.
+At some point in the future I might publically pledge to commit greater givinggoals.
 But as of right now, I am comfortable with this pledge of 10%.

 Can you do this too?

 Absolutely!
 However, this is not something to be taken lightly and a great deal of thought should be put into it.
 If you think something like this would interest you or you have any questions about it then please feel free to get in touch either in the comments below or privately through my contact page.
-You might also be interested in the FAQs about the Givinng What We Can pledge, these can be found here.
+You might also be interested in the FAQs about the Giving What We Can pledge, these can be found here.

 You might want to make a one off donation or try out just a month a year of effective giving, rather than jumping in with a lifetime pledge.
 You could Try Giving to help relieve the most suffering in the world from their suffering.
 You have the power to help by giving effectively... you might even enjoy it!